 1.4.
 Expert Witness Duties: Where any part of the Services includes acting as an expert witness, you acknowledge that our primary and overriding duty is to the court, tribunal, or arbitral panel, as set forth in rules such as Part 35 of the English Civil Procedure Rules (CPR) or other applicable procedural rules.
-This duty to the court will always take precedence over any duty to the Client.
+You acknowledge and agree that this duty to the court will always take precedence over any duty to the Client.
 We will provide our independent and objective opinion.

+1.5 We provide economic analysis services.
+Nothing we provide (orally or in writing) shall be construed as legal advice, financial advice, investment advice, or any recommendation to act or refrain from acting.
+The Client acknowledges and agrees that it is solely responsible for obtaining appropriate independent legal, financial, tax, or other professional advice in relation to any decisions it may take based on the outputs of the Services.